 Our Board-Certified Sinus Specialists Can Help You Breathe Easier

 Not many people realize that severe snoring can affect pretty much all aspects of life.
 The noise will interfere with you and your partner or roommate getting a good night’s rest, which is the foundation of your health and well-being.

 When you regularly snore at night, it disrupts your sleep quality, leading to irritability, fatigue, and increased risk of health issues.
 Plus, if your loud snoring is keeping your loved one awake, it can create relationship problems too.
 Also, remember, snoring is just a symptom of an underlying condition, such as obstructive sleep apnea and other sleep disorders – which can be deadly if left unaddressed.

-Thousands of patients have found long-term relief from snoring and its underlying causes at South Florida Sinus and Allergy Center.
+Thousands of patients have found long-term relief from snoring and its underlying causes at Florida Sinus & Snoring Specialists.
 Dr. Mandel is Board Certified by the American Board of Otolaryngology and the American Board of Facial Plastic and Reconstructive Surgery and is co-founder and executive member of the board of directors for the Society for Innovation and Technology in Otolaryngology (SITO).
 He is an active member of the American Academy of Otolaryngic Allergy and the American Academy of Sleep Medicine and is the only private practice Fellow of the American Rhinologic Society in South Florida.
 He has over 20 years of experience in performing minimally-invasive snoring, sleep, and sinonasal procedures.

 If you are not sure why your snoring occurs and you’re tired of causing noisy night issues for everyone around you, visit Dr. Mandel and his team to treat your condition once and for all.
 Call us at 954-983-1211 or contact us online to request an appointment today.